adoptium/blog.adoptium.net/content/blog/adoptopenjdk-8u272-1109-and-1501-available/index.md

 ### TLS 1.3 Backported to OpenJDK 8

 The [OpenJDK project added support for TLS 1.3 to OpenJDK 8](https://bugs.openjdk.java.net/browse/JDK-8245466).
-TLS 1.3 is automatically enabled and will be negotiated for connections with servers supporting it.
+TLS 1.3 is automatically enabled <del>and will be negotiated for connections with servers supporting it</del> (not anymore since [JDK-8245476](https://bugs.openjdk.java.net/browse/JDK-8245476)).
 Previously, [TLS 1.3 was only available on OpenJDK 11+](https://openjdk.java.net/jeps/332) or required the installation of additional packages such as [OpenJSEE](https://github.com/openjsse/openjsse).

 ### CentOS/RHEL 6 Support Restored in AdoptOpenJDK 15